 • Fresh or dried usnea lichen

-• High-proof alcohol (I used everclear)
+• High-proof alcohol (I used Everclear)

-Loving Preparation – Usnea Tincture
+Instructions - Usnea Tincture

 1. Begin by adding the usnea to the jar.
 I typically pack it tightly until the jar is about half full.